Malta

 Bodies of persons that should be considered as associated enterprises for the purposes of the Rules include enterprises over which there is direct or indirect control through a holding of more than 75% of the voting rights or ordinary share capital, or alternatively, by virtue of any powers conferred by the articles of association or other document regulating the controlled body of persons.
 Bodies of persons subject to common control by virtue of the 75% threshold will also fall within the scope of the Rules.

-Where bodies of persons are constituent entities of a multinational enterprise group, and thus subject to country-by-country reporting obligations, the percentage interest in the voting rights or the ordinary share capital will be of 50% (rather than 75%).
+Where bodies of persons are constituent entities of a multinational enterprise (MNE) group, and thus subject to country-by-country (CbC) reporting obligations, the percentage interest in the voting rights or the ordinary share capital will be of 50% (rather than 75%).

 For the purpose of the Rules, cross-border arrangements should include the following arrangements:

-• An arrangement between a Maltese-resident company and a non-Maltese-resident party;
+- An arrangement between a Maltese-resident company and a non-Maltese-resident party.

-In terms of the Guidelines in relation to the Transfer Pricing Rules, issued by the Maltese Tax and Customs Administration (MTCA), the documentation that is required to be held by entities which fall within scope of such Rules, shall be in line with Chapter V of the OECD Transfer Pricing Guidelines (i.e. Master File and Local File).
+Furthermore, the documentation that is required to be held by entities that fall within scope of such Rules shall be in line with Chapter V of the OECD Transfer Pricing Guidelines (i.e. Master File and Local File).

 The Rules also set out a framework for the request and issuance of unilateral transfer pricing rulings and advance pricing agreements.